We have all experienced it – the new furniture we were so excited about begins to fade, crack, or fall apart after only a few years.

 Dovetailed joints are another common joint used with right angles, and most often found in cabinets and drawers.

 Dovetailed joints do not use any insertions or holes.
-Instead, the two pieces of wood are cut to interlock together.
-The cuts used are a trapezoidal shape.
+Instead, the two pieces of wood are cut into trapezoidal shapes that lock together.

 Like the other joints, dovetailed joints use glue to help cement them together.
-When the glue dries, other fasteners or reinforcements are not needed.
+When the glue dries, you don’t need any screws or other fasteners.
 This is why dovetailed joints are ideal for drawers.

 Dovetailed joints are often easier to see because the joint is on the exterior.
 If the wooden pieces are stained in different colors, the joint is especially easy to see.